APNIC-Labs/draft-kskroll-sentinel/README.md

    tests will result in the client reporting that it has a non- validating DNS environment ("nonV"), which is effectively the case.

-   If all of the client resolvers are DNSSEC-validating resolvers, but some do not support this trusted key mechanism, then the result will be indeterminate with respect to trusted key status ("Vleg").
-   Simlarly, if all the client's resolvers support this mechanism, but

 Huston, et al.          Expires September 1, 2018               [Page 9]